libktx/ktx/.github/CONTRIBUTING.md

 - Make sure to include unit tests of your code.
 Test names should use the `` `backtick method name` `` syntax.
 JUnit and [Spek](http://spekframework.org/) can be used to write tests, although JUnit is encouraged for its commonness.
 Use [Mockito-Kotlin](https://github.com/nhaarman/mockito-kotlin) for mocking.
-- If your pull request is not a simple bug fix or small utility, make sure to link it to an existing issue or create an issue with your proposal first.
-Major API changes or new modules have to be discussed with the maintainers first.
+- In case of a larger pull request, make sure to link it to an existing issue or create a corresponding issue first.
+Major API changes or new modules should be discussed with the maintainers.
 Skipping the issue will not get your pull request rejected outright, but note that major changes without approval might require a rewrite.
 - All notable changes should be added to the [changelog](../CHANGELOG.md) with an appropriate label:
   - **[FEATURE]** - a new functionality.
   - **[CHANGE]** - an API breaking change.